Soccer-Ecuador hold Brazil, qualify for Copa America last eight | Sports-Games

 It was not until Casemiro replaced Douglas Luiz after just an hour that Brazil regained their poise.
 Nevertheless, neither side made many clear-cut chances and as a draw suited both teams the game petered out slightly.

-The quarter-final matchups will be decided on Monday after the final round of Group A fixtures.
-Argentina, Chile, Paraguay and Uruguay have already guaranteed their place in the last eight.
+The quarter-final matchups will be decided on Monday after the last round of Group A fixtures.
+Argentina, Chile, Paraguay and Uruguay have already guaranteed their place in the last eight but the final round of fixtures will decide who plays who.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)